eclipse-sumo/sumo/docs/web/docs/Tutorials/CityMobil.md

 only allowed to enter and leave on the side of the parking lot.

 Now we only need the vertical running streets and we are done with the basic network.
-Here we do not need further nodes - we only connect the existing part - but we need sidewalks again on both sides for the people to walk to the bus.
+Here we do not need further nodes - we only connect the existing parts - but we need sidewalks again on both sides for the people to walk to the bus.
 ```
 for row in range(DOUBLE_ROWS):